Chalk Outline (song)

+Background

+"Chalk Outline" is about being alienated and left behind.
+Drummer Neil Sanderson stated, "It's about being pushed aside by people close to you.
+A lot of people can relate.
+But it's not just about relationships.
+It's also about society.
+Society moves quickly, and not everyone is fortunate enough to be active members of society."

+Composition

+"Chalk Outline" was written by Adam Gontier, Barry Stock and Craig Wiseman while production was handled by Don Gilmore.
+The song was recorded at Revolution Studios in Toronto, Canada.
+Bassist Brad Walst spoke with Billboard about recording the track stating, "I remember sitting in the control room with [producer] Don Gilmore for hours and hours and hours, trying to figure out how to get that punchy, heavy sound out of something other than a guitar."

 Critical reception

 The song was mostly met with positive reviews.
-Loudwire gave the song a 4/5 rating, saying that "Adam Gontier attacks the track with as much angst and aggression as ever."
+Chad Childers of Loudwire gave the song a 4/5 rating, saying that "Adam Gontier attacks the track with as much angst and aggression as ever."
 Billboard calls the song, "a welcome change of pace that certainly piques interest in what else Three Days Grace gets up to on the rest of the album."
+Sylvie Lesas of Evigshed gave the single 5/5, praising the fact the band took a different direction musically.

 Music video

 "Chalk Outline" has a lyric video, which shows the lyrics of the song over a clip of a man walking around a city.
 The band also released an official music video for "Chalk Outline" on October 5.
 The video shows Adam Gontier walking through a city, singing and gesturing to the camera while passing the other band members on the way, culminating with the four of them meeting in a dark room, performing the song.
-The video was directed by Shane Drake.
-It is the band's last music video to feature lead singer Adam Gontier, who departed the band on January 9, 2013.
+The video was directed by Shane Drake and was filmed in Brooklyn, New York.
+It was the band's last music video to feature lead singer Adam Gontier, who departed the band on January 9, 2013, before returning to the group in October 2024.